 20 April 1945

-On 20 April 1945 Allied forces led by the 5th Indian Division were seizing control of Pyinmana (now "Naypyitaw").
+On 20 April 1945, Allied forces led by the 5th Indian Division were seizing control of Pyinmana (now "Naypyitaw").
 It was the headquarters of the Japanese 33rd Army and its commander, General Masaki Honda, only just managed to escape in the dark on foot.
 Hundreds of other Japanese were killed.
-The 5th Indian Divison - with Scots, Pathan, Sikh, English, Gurkha, Punjabi and other troops - had fought the Italians in East Africa and the Germans in North Africa, as...
+The 5th Indian Division - with Scots, Pathan, Sikh, English, Gurkha, Punjabi and other troops - had fought the Italians in East Africa and the Germans in North Africa, as...

 15 May 1945

-The relationship between Lt.
+Relationship Between Lt.
 General Slim and General Aung San

 General Aung San crossed the Irrawaddy at Allanmyo on 15 May 1945 and then flew to Meiktila on 16 May to meet for the first time with Lt General William Slim, commander of the (British) 14th Army.
 The 14th Army with nearly one million men was the largest Commonwealth army anywhere during World War Two - a giant force of Indians, Africans, British, Gurkhas, Burmese and others.
 By 16 May the 14th Army had already retaken Rangoon and General Slim...